14 Best and Worst Things to Do in Tokyo: Is Tokyo Worth Visiting?

-> Last updated: July 11, 2025 by Jan Skovajsa
+> Last updated: January 27, 2026 by Jan Skovajsa

 Share this article: Share on Facebook Share on Pinterest

-Read more about Japan here.
+Read more from my Japan travel here.

 A tourist in Tokyo, Japan, places to see